fandykun/KP-Input-Kinerja/documentation/api/prestasi/pk/put.md

 **Code** : `200 OK`

-**Content example** : For the example above, when the 'author' is updated and posted to `/api/prestasi/2/`...
+**Content example** : For the example above, when the 'name' is updated and posted to `/api/prestasi/2/`...

 ```json